 Evaluation of neuro-ophthalmologic and cranial nerve disorders includes the following:

 Detailed questioning about symptoms

 Visual system examination includes ophthalmoscopy and testing of visual acuity, visual fields Visual field testing The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
-History includes location... read more , pupils Common Pupillary Abnormalities , and eye movements ( ocular motility Common Disturbances of Ocular Motility ).
-As part of this testing, the 2nd, 3rd, 4th, and 6th cranial nerves 3rd, 4th, and 6th Cranial nerves (See also Neuro-ophthalmologic and Cranial Nerve Disorders and Introduction to the Neurologic Examination.)
-Smell, a function of the 1st (olfactory) cranial nerve, is usually evaluated only... read more are examined.
+History includes location... read more , pupils Common Pupillary Abnormalities , and eye movements (ocular motility Common Disturbances of Ocular Motility ).
+As part of this testing, the 2nd, 3rd, 4th, and 6th cranial nerves 3rd, 4th, and 6th Cranial nerves The cranial nerves originate in the brain stem.
+Abnormalities in their function suggest pathology in specific parts of the brain stem or along the cranial nerve's path outside the brain stem... read more are examined.
 Neuroimaging with CT or MRI is also usually required.

 The following parts of the visual examination are of particular interest in diagnosing neuro-ophthalmologic and cranial nerve disorders.

 Pupils are inspected for size, equality, and regularity.
 Normally, the pupils constrict promptly (within 1 sec) and equally during accommodation and during exposure to direct light and to light directed at the other pupil (consensual light reflex).
 Testing pupillary response to consensual light via a swinging flashlight test can determine whether a defect is present.
 Normally, the degree of pupillary constriction does not change as the flashlight is swung from eye to eye.